Keyla-TTT/Keyla-REPORT/docs/Report/Design.md

 ## Problem

-Improve keyboard typing skills, speed, and accuracy.
-Current tools allow online training.
-The goal of Keyla is to create a tool that works locally.
+There are many people who want to improve their typing skills, whether for professional or personal reasons.
+Typing tests help users identify their strengths and weaknesses, track their progress over time, and set goals for improvement.
+The actual tools are only online services, but there are many users who want to use a local tool.

 ## Solution

 Keyla: Typing Testing tools.
+A local CLI tool that allows users to take typing tests, track their progress, and analyze their performance over time.

 ## Domain

-Digital Writing
+The project is about the Digital Writing, this means the ability to write text using a computer keyboard with a certain speed and accuracy.

 ## Contexts (Bounded Contexts)

-Three main contexts have been identified:
+The Digital Writing domain has been divided into three main contexts to manage complexity and ensure clarity of responsibilities:

-- **User Management**: User profile management
+- **User Management**: User profile management (allow users to create and manage their profiles)
-- **Typing Test**: Typing test management
+- **Typing Test**: Typing test management (allow users to take typing tests and record their performance, here the user can choose the settings of the test)
-- **Statistics & Analytics**: Statistics and historical data
+- **Statistics & Analytics**: Statistics and historical data management (allow users to view their performance statistics and historical trends)

 <!-- Insert UML diagram image -->
 <!-- Description: Context Map showing User Management, Typing Test, and Statistics & Analytics and their relationships. -->